 - An Alternative Education acceptance letter (which must be on file)

 - Written affirmation that the candidate understands the master’s degree alone may not, and in many instances will not lead to state certification until additional state certification requirements have been met.
 Only specific programs are eligible for this option.

-- Have submitted acceptable program application documents (references, resume, essay questions, etc.)
+- Have submitted acceptable program application documents (references, personal information, personal statement, etc.)

 Conditional admission may be granted to an applicant who has met the GPA requirement for unconditional admission but has not submitted all other required documentation and/or completed the GRE (if required).
 The documentation and satisfactory completion of testing (if required) must be completed and processed before the student may enroll in the second semester.

 Applicants meeting the GPA or testing requirements for unconditional admission may be considered for provisional admission by the program.
 Students must submit all program documents before admission to the university is granted.
 No more than nine (9) hours of graduate credit earned while on provisional admission status will count toward a degree.
 To gain unconditional status, the student must complete a minimum of nine (9) hours approved graduate work with a minimum GPA of 3.00 in all courses taken, meet all other admission criteria, and meet all provisions set by the program.

 A senior student who lacks less than a full normal study load has completed a minimum of one hundred (100) credit hours, and meets the GPA requirements, may be permitted to enroll in graduate courses, subject to the study load provisions and semester hour provisions of the school of Graduate Studies.